code-like-crazy/academy-of-talents/frontend/README.md

 ## **Overview**
-The Ugly Duckling is a **web-based platform** where users enter a virtual school filled with **AI-powered student avatars**, each specializing in a unique talent—art, music, coding, philosophy, and more.
+Academy of Talents is a **web-based platform** where users enter a virtual school filled with **AI-powered student avatars**, each specializing in a unique talent—art, music, coding, philosophy, and more.
 Whether you’re looking to solve a problem, learn a new skill, or just have fun, [APP NAME] offers a **personalized, gamified experience** powered by generative AI.

 With **two modes**—**Interactive (visual novel-style)** and **UI (modern web design)**—[APP NAME] caters to all user preferences, making creativity and learning accessible to everyone.